 Those who were part of the merchant marine between 1940 and 1980 are among the many industrial and maritime workers at risk for asbestos-related disease.
-The reason is rooted in maritime history going back eight decades, as well as the deep seated and justified fear sea-going men have of fire at sea.
+The reason is rooted in maritime history going back eight decades.

 Despite the fact that the connection between asbestos and respiratory disease was becoming very apparent (Great Britain had already tightly regulated the use of it in 1931), the asbestos corporations – W.R.
 Grace & Company, Johns-Manville, Raysbestos-Manhattan and others – saw an opportunity to make fabulous profits.
 Exploiting the emotions of the victims’ families, the fears of the maritime industry and the relative ignorance of members of Congress, lobbyists for the asbestos industry convinced the federal government to pass regulations requiring the extensive use of asbestos throughout the construction of new ships.

 After twenty years of breathing asbestos fibers an the enclosed space, it is small wonder that so many seamen contract respiratory diseases; in one group of mariners studied at the Mount Sinai Hospital School of Medicine, the rate was 86%.